Prompt Library · 36 prompts

 1. A 3-sentence summary of the meeting

-2. Decisions that were made (with who decided)
+2. Decisions made (with who decided)

 3. Action items in format: [What] — [Owner] — [Deadline]

-4. Open questions left unanswered
+4. Open questions left without answers

 5. Next meeting / follow-up (if mentioned)